mantidproject/mantid/docs/source/release/v4.3.0/mantidworkbench.rst

 - Figure options on bin plots open without throwing an error.
 - The help button in fitting now finds the relevant page.
 - Overplots will be normalized by bin width if they are overplotting a curve from a workspace which is a distribution.
+- Several bugs in the way Python scripts were parsed and executed, including blank lines after a colon and tabs in strings, have been fixed.

 :ref:`Release 4.3.0 <v4.3.0>`